VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 [CloudConvert](https://cloudconvert.com/) - used to convert images to webp format

-[Am I Responsive](https://ui.dev/amiresponsive) - To view the website on a range of devices and create the mockup screenshot image.
+[Am I Responsive](https://ui.dev/amiresponsive) - To view the website on a range of devices and create the mock-up screenshot image.

 [The W3C Markup Validation Service](https://validator.w3.org/) - Used to validate HTML files.